 - Go to the HOS Status screen.

-- Tap Actions at the bottom of the screen.
+- Tap Actions in the lower part of the screen.

 - Tap Exemptions.